-If you are already a member of OS X beta program, you just need to sign in to enrol your iOS device for the beta update.
+If you are already a member of OS X beta program, you just need to sign in to enroll your iOS device for the beta update.
 If you are not, you need to sign up for the public beta.
-The Cupertino-based company has made sure; you are able to easily get the whole process done.
+The Cupertino-based company has made sure; you are able to get the whole process done easily.
 Here is how it works out!

 How to Sign Up for the iOS 9 Public Beta

 Step #1.
 First off, go to Apple Beta Program site and sign up for the program.
 (If you are already a member of OS X Beta program, you just need to sign in.)

 That’s it!
 Now, you would have to wait until the public beta has been released.
 Apple will notify you through an email when the public beta is available.

 How to Download and Install iOS 9 Public Beta on iPhone or iPad